carlostxrres/carlostxrres/README.md

     version: 1.0, // Keep this comma!
 }
 ```
-And secretly, I hope JSON will someday agree with me.
+I hope JSON will someday accept this.

 ### :question: Prioritize chained ternaries
 I find chained ternaries underused, while they streamline decisions without the bloat of traditional conditionals and switches: